Southeast Asia- Thailand

 Our Phuket base is located at the new Ao Po Grand Marina near Ao Po Bay.

 Ao Po Grand Marina has the benefit of 24 hour access independent of the tide.
-It is also ideally situated at the gateway to stunning Phang Nga Bay and is conveniently close to Phuket's major facilities (15 minutes from the airport) and holiday destinations.
+It is also ideally situated at the gateway to stunning Phang Nga Bay and is conveniently close to Phuket’s major facilities (15 minutes from the airport) and vacation destinations.

 Base hours